VincentKempers/cssttr/README.md

   - [x] validation form
 - [x] Document what you I did
 - [x] added the reduce animation media query
+- [x] added some gradient art.
+- [x] added some small animations

+## Going in depth -> week 3
+- [ ] tweaking responsive design
-- [ ] add a new page for information about the course!
+- [ ] added a new page for information about the course!
+- [ ] Made a better Navigation bar.
+- [ ] Making a better Navigation with microinteractions.
+- [ ] Spinner animation.
+- [ ] added some small animations

 ## refrences
 Rating example makes use of Emoji from: http://emojione.com